Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 16.42.18 UTC
+- WIB: Senin, 15 Desember 2025 17.38.48 UTC
-- WITA: Senin, 15 Desember 2025 17.42.18 UTC
+- WITA: Senin, 15 Desember 2025 18.38.48 UTC
-- WIT: Senin, 15 Desember 2025 18.42.18 UTC
+- WIT: Senin, 15 Desember 2025 19.38.48 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology